chafcher/bingoapp/README.md

 ## Special Thanks

 The team running [CommunityDragon](https://communitydragon.org/) for maintaining such a complete archive of game files.
-This project wouldn't exist without them.
+I used CDN to grab the champions icons.

 [VeigarV2](https://x.com/Veigar_v2) for the inspiration.